 > our wellbeing resources aimed at parents/carers to help them keep their children safe;

-> Keeping Children Safe in Education statutory guidance from Ofsted.
+> Keeping children safe in education statutory guidance from Department for Education.

 Using the internet, mobile phones and games consoles are now an everyday part of young people’s lives.
 However, there are risks for children and you as parents need to know how to protect your children effectively.
 Here are some useful tips:

 Be involved in your child’s online life.
 Young people use the internet to socialise and grow and, just as you guide and support them offline, you should be there for them online too.
 Talk to them about what they’re doing, if they know you understand they are more likely to approach you if they need support.